allanshak/erpnext_telegram/README.md

 2. Go to → SMS Notification → New

    You can configure various notifications in your system to remind you of important activities.
-As the original [Erpnext Notification](https://erpnext.com/docs/user/manual/en/setting-up/notifications).
+As the original [ERPNext Notification](https://erpnext.com/docs/user/manual/en/setting-up/notifications).

    Here chose the "Recipients" want to send to them the notification or use the checkbox "Dynamic Recipients" to get the recipient from the DocType dynamically if it has a Link Field like "Customer", "Supplier", "Student" or "Employee", for this it needs to set up a Contact for the customer, supplier..., and make sure the contact is related to the customer or supplier... and has Primary Mobile number as default.

 3. Press Save.

 ## Date Notifications: